imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The intention of this exploration was to propose a method for gas cost estimation, which would be further advanced and validated in Stage II.

 The method consists of three separate domains:
-1. **Program generation** - entails generation of EVM/Ewasm bytecode programs which will be executed in order to gather measurements
+1. **Program generation** - entails generation of EVM/Ewasm bytecode programs which will be executed in order to gather measurements.
-2. **Instrumentation and measurement** - entails the process of running the generated programs in a controlled environment and performing various measurements
+2. **Instrumentation and measurement** - entails the process of running the generated programs in a controlled environment and performing various measurements.
-3. **Analysis** - entails the process of statistical analysis and validation of the obtained measurement data
+3. **Analysis** - entails the process of statistical analysis and validation of the obtained measurement data.

 In the following subsections, the preliminary implementation of these three domains will be briefly described.
 Refer to the [section Approach and plan for Stage II](#Approach-and-plan-for-Stage-II) for the planned approach to complete these implementations in Stage II.